mslacken/clustduct/Usage.md

   * firewall
   * apparmor

+Following packages must be installed:

+  * python3-kiwi
+  * tftp.socket

-Following services must be **enabled**
+Following services must be **enabled** and **running**

   * sshd
+  * tftp

+Following service must be **enabled**

+  * dnsmasq

+Furthermore, set up a static IP address.

   * static ip address

 NOTE: Disable apparmor

 In some profiles, `apparmor` is installed and has a preconfigured profile for `dnsmasq`.
 It must be disabled which can be done in two ways.

    * The profile for `dnsmasq` can be disabled with
 ```